captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I do, he lives in New York.
 ---
 ## ROBYN:
 That's great.
+---
 In the Bronx?
 ---
 ## SHARON:
 No!
-No no
+No no.
+---
+He lives "Park Slope"
+---

-He lives "Park Slope" do you know where?
+do you know where?
 ---
 He lives in "Park Slope."
 ---